cfbolz/pypy-15-blog/blogpost.rst

 amazing to me!
 But nowadays CPyExt is even getting quite good, a lot of the big numerical libraries such as Numpy and Pandas__ are now supported.

+..
+XXX antocuni: However, calling CPyExt modules from PyPy is still very slow, and we believe this is probably the biggest flaw which prevents massive PyPy adoption, that's why we are working on it https://morepypy.blogspot.com/2017/10/cape-of-good-hope-for-pypy-hello-from.html

 .. _`CPython C-extension modules`: https://morepypy.blogspot.com/2010/04/using-cpython-extension-modules-with.html
 .. __: https://morepypy.blogspot.com/2017/10/pypy-v59-released-now-supports-pandas.html